RandomSearch18/a-level-project/docs/readme.md

 ###### Routing graph generation implementation plan

 The Overpass query I plan to use is written below.
-I have written it as so to include all elements that I want to use in the routing engine, as per the [top-level tags to parse for roads](#top-level-tags-to-parse-for-roads) and [top-level tags to parse for paths](#top-level-tags-to-parse-for-paths) sections. `{{bbox}}` should be replaced by an appropriate bounding box that represents the area data should be downloaded for.
+I have written it as so to include all elements that I want to use in the routing engine, as per the [top-level tags to parse for roads](#top-level-tags-to-parse-for-roads) and [top-level tags to parse for paths](#top-level-tags-to-parse-for-paths) sections. `{{bbox}}` should be replaced by an appropriate bounding box (shortened to "bbox") that represents the area data should be downloaded for.

 Run this query in Overpass Turbo with the share link <https://overpass-turbo.eu/s/1WBt> to see it in action.